-See APPENDIX - A, INDUSTRIAL RELATIONS GUIDELINES below for detailed guidelines on establishing and managing worker-management committees.
+See APPENDIX - A, Industrial Relations Guidelines for detailed guidelines on establishing and managing workermanagement committees.

 L-FOA-2 No Anti-Union Behavior

 Suppliers must refrain from any acts of violence, harassment, discrimination, or other means that interfere with employees' rights to form or join lawful unions or employee associations.